byrd-laif/soilMakers/readme.md

 **Conservation as a consequence of lifestyle/production.**

-***Producing Something Real.*** Projecting ones lifestyle into a future possibility, connected with things that make living possible.
-Living the creative process, cultivating a lifestyle that feeds the Soul and honors the Soil- that pays all the 'bills'.
+***Producing Something Meaningful.*** Projecting ones lifestyle into a future possibility, connected with things that make living possible.
+Living the creative process; honoring the Soul through cultivating a lifestyle that feeds the Soil - that pays all the 'bills'.

 **Examining ecologic behaviors.**